New

 What Effective Construction Vendor Management Looks Like

-A Single, Authoritative Vendor Record
+A Single Vendor Record Across the Lifecycle

 Each vendor has a single authoritative record across the portfolio.
 Compliance status, insurance coverage, and approved service types are visible instantly, giving teams confidence in every assignment.